nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/deploying-as-a-standard-static-war.md

     howto:
         excerpt: >-
-            This page provides instructions to generate a static WAR distribution and deploy it in a Tomcat or WildFly distribution.
+            This page provides instructions to generate a static WAR distribution and deploy it in a Tomcat server.
         level: Advanced
         tool: Terminal
         topics: 'Distribution, Static WAR'